gineveraramirez/The-Physics-of-Truth-Resolving-the-Rigidity-Sycophancy-Trade-Off-with-Stress-Energy-Minimization/README.md

 ### Stability Band (Equilibrium Range)

-In HAM, equilibrium is represented not as a single scalar point but as a safe homeostatic range:
+In HAM, equilibrium is represented not as a single scalar point but as a homeostatic range:

 $$
 S_{current} \in [S_{min}, S_{max}]
 $$

-This band reflects the natural variability required for healthy, context-sensitive behavior.
+This band reflects the natural variability required for context-sensitive behavior.
 Small deviations within the range require no correction pressure.
 Only deviations outside the band trigger a restoring force.

 * $S_{max}$ (Aspiration Ceiling): Upper bound of the stability band.
 Deviation beyond triggers restoring force.
 * $S_{min}$ (Resilience Floor): Lower bound of the stability band.
 Deviation beyond triggers restoring force.